 I especially like the Museum Hack VIP tour of the Met: you’ll get to have the entire museum to yourself right before closing time.
 You can walk hand in hand and have some intimate conversations.
 It’s lovely.

 The group tour lasts for about two-hours and is advertised as a “not your grandma’s museum tour” so you can be sure it’s going to be intriguing.

 My boyfriend is a comedy nerd, and he introduced me to Comedy Cellar.
 You never know who exactly will perform, but it’s a favorite haunt for famous comedians to test out new material.

-We’ve seen stars like Louis CK, Chris Rock and Amy Schumer – and the lead-up comedians are always just as solid.
+The Comedy Cellar has previously seen stars like Louis CK, Chris Rock and Amy Schumer – and the lead-up comedians are always just as solid.